-Posted at 13:40h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 13:40h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 With this design I’m showcasing jersey twists, using two-way stretch (four-way in the US) knit fabric.
 The front of the dress features two single twists, with a circular hem panel and an insert fishtail godet in the centre back seam.
 If you’d like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you’ll get the same training you’d get if you came to the workshop in my studio.
 As they are both single twists it is important that the front is cut double (self-lined), or you use a double knit fabric that is good both sides.
 Also essential that the jersey has elastane, that is two-way stretch.

 The pattern plan below is based on a jersey block for two-way stretch fit.
 A lot like a body-hugging tee.
 The back and the front are very similar with major differences in the neckline, shoulder line, and armhole.
 The solid red lines in the planning are seams or outside edges.
 The dotted lines are for cutting, to open up the dress shape and add extra fabric.